grafana/tempo/docs/sources/tempo/configuration/_index.md

 Metrics-generator processors are disabled by default.
 To enable it for a specific tenant, set `metrics_generator_processors` in the [overrides](#overrides) section.

-You can limit spans with start times that occur within a configured duration to be considered in metrics generation using `metrics_ingestion_time_range_slack`.
+You can limit spans with end times that occur within a configured duration to be considered in metrics generation using `metrics_ingestion_time_range_slack`.
 In Grafana Cloud, this value defaults to 30 seconds so all spans sent to the metrics-generation more than 30 seconds in the past are discarded or rejected.